brianegan/scoped_model/README.md

 [![Build Status](https://travis-ci.org/brianegan/scoped_model.svg?branch=master)](https://travis-ci.org/brianegan/scoped_model)  [![codecov](https://codecov.io/gh/brianegan/scoped_model/branch/master/graph/badge.svg)](https://codecov.io/gh/brianegan/scoped_model)

 A set of utilities that allow you to easily pass a data Model from a parent Widget down to it's descendants.
-In addition, it also re-renders all of the children that use the model when the model is updated.
+In addition, it also rebuilds all of the children that use the model when the model is updated.
+This library was originally extracted from the Fuchsia codebase.

-Besides a couple of tests and a bit of documentation, this is not my work / idea.
-It's a simple extraction of the [Model classes](https://github.com/fuchsia-mirror/topaz/blob/c2be8939b45ad0494f0130dbea6460e77abbe62b/public/dart/widgets/lib/src/model/model.dart) from Fuchsia's core Widgets, presented as a standalone Flutter Plugin for independent use so we can evaluate this architecture pattern more easily as a community.
+This Library provides three main classes:

+  * The `Model` class.
+You will extend this class to create your own Models, such as `SearchModel` or `UserModel`.
+You can listen to Models for changes!
+  * The `ScopedModel` Widget.
+If you need to pass a `Model` deep down your Widget hierarchy, you can wrap your `Model` in a `ScopedModel` Widget.
+This will make the Model available to all descendant Widgets.
+  * The `ScopedModelDescendant` Widget.
+Use this Widget to find the appropriate `ScopedModel` in the Widget tree.
+It will automatically rebuild whenever the Model notifies that change has taken place.

+This library is built upon several features of Flutter:

+  * The `Model` class implements the `Listenable` interface
+    * `AnimationController` and `TextEditingController` are also `Listenables`
+  * The `Model` is passed down the Widget tree using an `InheritedWidget`.
+When an `InheritedWidget` is rebuilt, it will surgically rebuild all of the Widgets that depend on it's data.
+No need to manage subscriptions!
+  * It uses the `AnimatedBuilder` Widget under the hood to listen to the Model and rebuild the `InheritedWidget` when the model changes.

 ## Examples